This set of Building Construction Multiple Choice Questions & Answers (MCQs) focuses on “Timber”.

 d) Compreg timber

-Explanation: Impreg timber is available under trade names such as Formica, Sunmica, Sungloss etc. It is the timber which is partly or fully covered with resin.
+Explanation: Impreg timber is available under trade names such as Formica, Sunmica, Sungloss, etc. It is the timber that is partly or fully covered with resin.
 Impreg timber is strong and durable.

 10. Timber which is mostly used for engineering purposes belongs to endogenous trees.

 Explanation: Timber which is mostly used for engineering purposes belongs to exogenous trees.
 These trees are further divided into two groups – deciduous and conifers.
 However, timber from endogenous trees has very limited engineering applications.

 Sanfoundry Global Education & Learning Series – Building Construction.

 To practice all areas of Building Construction, here is complete set of 1000+ Multiple Choice Questions and Answers.

 Participate in the Sanfoundry Certification contest to get free Certificate of Merit.
 Join our social networks below and stay updated with latest contests, videos, internships and jobs!